 Figure 1.
-Time series (2013) of error (m) in 62-constituent harmonic prediction from (a) tide-and-surge M_s and (b) tide-only M_t models at estimating the tide-only model M_t .
-The vertical axis is a continuous line around the world coastline, starting and ending at Alaska via the eastern Pacific, Antarctica, western Atlantic, Arctic, eastern Atlantic, Indian Ocean, Australasia, and western Pacific.
-See Appendix A for a full explanation and reference map.
+Time series (2013) of error (m) in 62-constituent harmonic prediction from (top panel) tide-and-surge \tilde{M}s and (bottom panel) tide-only \tilde{M}t models at estimating the tide-only model M_t .
+The vertical axis is a continuous line around the world coastline, starting and ending at Alaska via East Pacific, Antarctica, West Atlantic, Arctic, East Atlantic, Indian Ocean, Australasia, and West Pacific.
+See appendix A for full explanation and a reference map.

-monic prediction \tilde{G} includes all wave, steric, river levels, and surge effects.
-This is therefore not a prediction of the astronomical tide alone.
-Steric, wave, and river effects are omitted by the barotropic model, but M_s does include periodic radiational effects, which may be double-counted.
+surge effects.
+This is not therefore a prediction of the astronomical tide alone.
+Steric, wave and river effects are omitted by the barotropic model, but M_s does include periodic radiational effects, which may be double-counted.
 We can test a minimum effect of this double-counting purely within the model by using \tilde{M}s , the harmonic prediction of the model including surge, as a proxy for the harmonics of the observations at gauges.
 Then the forecast procedure can be estimated as $M_r + \tilde{M}s$.

-To estimate Δ , the error in this model forecast, we can once again use the model, assuming $M{\rm s} \approx G$.
-Hence $\Delta = M{\rm s} - (M_r + \tilde{M}{\rm s}) = M{\rm t} - \tilde{M}{\rm s}$.
-That is, the minimum error from the current forecast procedure is equal to the error in the harmonic prediction from the model including surge at estimating the tide-only model; Fig. 1a.
-There are several striking features here, including annual cycles peaking around March in the Arctic, January in South East Asia, and June in Europe.
-Fortnightly cycles occur almost everywhere, with amplitudes of several centimetres.
+To estimate Δ , the error in this model forecast, we can once again use the model, assuming $M_s \approx G$.
+Hence $\Delta = M_s - (M_r + \tilde{M}s) = M_t - \tilde{M}s$.
+That is, the minimum error from the current forecast procedure is equal to the error in the harmonic prediction from the model including surge at estimating the tide-only model, figure 1(top).
+There are several striking features here, annual cycles peaking around March in the Arctic, January in South-East Asia, and June in Europe.
+Fortnightly cycles occur almost everywhere, with amplitudes of several cm.
 We will examine the causes of these below.

-If it were possible to avoid the double-counting and provide astronomical tidal harmonics for the observations, the prediction would instead be equivalent to $M_r + \tilde{M}t$ and the error would become $\Delta = M_s - (M_r + \tilde{M}t) = M_t - \tilde{M}t$, as shown in Fig. 1b.
-Since we are using the model as a proxy for observations, if the harmonic prediction were an exact reproduction of the tide-only model then $\Delta = 0$.
-In practice $\Delta < 5$ cm at most UK sites and the monthly cycle has gone, but in the Bristol Channel there is still an error of around 50 cm, indicating that the 62 harmonic constituents are not capturing all of the model tide and further shallow-water constituents may be required.
-This is consistent with the conclusions of Flowerdew et al. (2010), who found an "average (across UK ports) RMS error (in harmonic prediction of a tide-only run) of 7 cm with a maximum value of 29 cm at Newport, in the Bristol Channel", using 50 constituents on the CS3X model.
+If it were possible to avoid the double-counting, and provide astronomical tidal harmonics for the observations, the prediction would instead be equivalent to $M_r + M_t$, and 15 the error would become $\Delta = M_s - (M_r + \tilde{M}t) = M_t - \tilde{M}t$, as shown in figure 1(bottom).
+Since we are using the model as proxy for observations, if the harmonic prediction were an exact reproduction of the tide-only model then $\Delta = 0$.
+In practice $\Delta < 5$ cm at most UK sites and the monthly cycle 20 has gone, but in the Bristol Channel there is still an error of around 50 cm, indicating that the 62 harmonic constituents are not capturing all of the model tide, and further shallowwater constituents may be required.
+This is consistent with the conclusions of Flowerdew et al. (2010), who found an 25 "average [across UK ports] rms error [in harmonic prediction of a tide-only run] of 7 cm with a maximum value of 29 cm at Newport, in the Bristol Channel", using 50 constituents on the CS3X model.